jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (2) A party secretary who fails, without reasonable excuse, to comply with subsection (1) commits an offence and is liable on conviction to a fine not exceeding $40,000.

 ### 210F Return of party donations to be publicly available
-(1) The Electoral Commission may publish, in any manner that the Electoral Commission considers appropriate, the following returns and reports:
+During the public inspection period, the Electoral Commission must ensure that the following are publicly available (free of charge) on the Electoral Commission’s internet site:
   (a) a return filed under section 210; and
-  (b) a report obtained under section 210A accompanying the return referred to in paragraph (a); and (c) a return filed under section 210C.
+  (b) an auditor’s report obtained under section 210A accompanying the return referred to in paragraph (a); and (c) a return filed under section 210C.
-(2) During the public inspection period, the Electoral Commission must make available for public inspection a copy of every return and report referred to in subsection (1).
-(3) The Electoral Commission may make inspection under subsection (2) subject to the payment of any charges that may be made under the Official Information Act 1982.

 ### Subpart 7 — Annual financial statements of parties